formalsec/explode-js/bench/README.md

 The artifact is available as a persistent DOI at [10.5281/zenodo.15009157](10.5281/zenodo.15009157).

 **Dependencies.**
 The evaluation of this artifact does not depend on specific hardware.
-However for the evaluation is recommended following software and hardware specs.
+However, the following software and hardware specifications are recommended:

-- Linux (tested with Ubuntu 24.04.2 LTS and Debian 10/11)
+- Linux (tested with Ubuntu Ubuntu 24.04.2 LTS and Debian 10/11);
-- Docker (tested with version 28.0.1)
+- Docker (tested with version 28.0.1);
-- 32GiB RAM
+- 32GiB RAM;
-- Stable internet connection (Explode-js requires npm install to validate exploits)
+- Stable internet connection (Explode-js requires npm install to validate exploits).

 **Source Code and Benchmarks.**
 All source code and reference benchmarks are included in the repository and respective docker images.

 **Time.**
 We estimate that the time needed to run the artifact evaluation is as follows:
-- Getting started: 30 minutes.
+- Getting started: 30 minutes (approximately).
-- Run the experiments: XX compute hours.
+- Main experiments: XX hours (approximately).

 **Artifact Structure.**
 The artifact is organized as follows: